ArchiCroc/pup/README.md

 - Switches to [Ant Design](https://ant.design) as the primary UI Component Library
 - Adds [Universe i18n](https://github.com/vazco/meteor-universe-i18n) for i18n support.
 (Work in Progress)
   - I'm considering swapping to a more full featured i18n Library but this is the one works good enough for the time being.
+  - Still need to add a language selector to the user settings
 - Adds a Plop code generator for quickly adding new modules to the app.
 Helps you get to the fun parts faster.
   - Define a schema with all the fields for your module and it can generate the boilerplate react ui and graphql api for
-  - See the section below on
+  - See the Schema example section below
 - Changes the UserPreferences Api from dynamic fields to a hard code schema.
 Use Plop help add new fields.
 - Adds a React ErrorBoundary inside each route so a page error doesn't crash the app.
 - Adds a predefined module 'ErrorReports' to collect react errors
+- Adds a predefined module 'Roles' to manage User Roles

 #### What's the catch?